m5c/EthereumGuide/ethereum-guide.md

 #### Compilation of solidity code to binaries

-Smart contracts are executed by the [Ethereum Virtual Machine](https://www.mycryptopedia.com/ethereum-virtual-machine-explained/).
+Smart contracts are executed by the [Ethereum Virtual Machine](https://www.mycryptopedia.com/ethereum-virtual-machine-explained/) (EVM).
 However, the EVM can not interpret solidity sources.
 You have to compile your contract into binaries first.

  * ```cd``` into your projects ```solidity``` directory.